 Pay Stations accept coins, Visa or MasterCard.
 Permits cost $6 to $8 until 6pm, $4 to $6 for 3 hours and $4 after 6pm.

 No, but on weekdays after 6pm and all day weekends you can park in any valid parking lot other than R lot.
 GYM Short Term Parking or UNC Short Term Parking is not inclusive.

 No overnight parking is allowed on campus, unless you live in residence – then parking is available in R lot only.
 By exception, if you are conducting UBC business and require your vehicle to be parked on campus overnight – contact Parking Services for authorization.

 Yes, semester permits are refundable for the unused portion of a permit.
 Permits are prorated.
 Bring yourself, picture ID and the method of payment used to purchase the permit, to the Parking Services office for a refund.
 Permits are not refunded in the last two weeks of any semester.

 A staff parking permit paid for on a monthly payroll deduction can be cancelled effective the 15th of any month or on the last day of any month.
 Bring yourself and picture ID to the Parking Services office, in order for the payroll deduction cancellation form to be processed.
 Alternatively, an online form is available for Payroll Deduction, Exchange or Cancellation (sign in with your Novell account).

 While you can have up to 5 vehicles on your parking account linked to your permit, only one (1) vehicle can be parked on campus at any given time.
-If an additional vehicle is parked on campus, it must pay for parking separately, either at a parking meter, Pay Station, or through Honk.
+If an additional vehicle is parked on campus, it must pay for parking separately, either at a Pay Station or through Honk.